 Also of interest is that Kennesaw has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Kennesaw are very well educated compared to the average community in the nation: 37.96% of adults in Kennesaw have a bachelor's degree or even advanced degree.
+The population of Kennesaw is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.00% of adults in Kennesaw have a bachelor's degree or even advanced degree.